-Open rate measures the number of emails opened, divided by the total number of emails sent.
+Email open rate measures the number of emails opened, divided by the total number of emails sent.
 It can be used to gain a top-level overview of email campaign health, and is a good indicator of a strong subject line — but little else.

 How to use open rate effectively:

-Due to its limitations, it’s best to consider open rate in the context of other metrics, such as click-through rate, click-to-open rate, engagement rate, response rate or bounce rate.
+Due to its limitations, it’s best to consider open rate in the context of other metrics, such as click-through rate, click-to-open rate, engagement rate, response rate, unsubscribe rates, or bounce rate.
 Only then will you be able to paint a full picture of your buyer sentiment.
 You could use this metric to benchmark internal campaigns and controlled variables, such as weekly emails sent to the same prospect or contact list.

 2. Bounce rate